Skip to main content

 • .circuit is reserved for CLI-managed staging during local runs.
 Do not store agent source files under .circuit or point filesToInclude at that directory.

-• allowedExecutionModes order matters — the first entry is used as the execution mode for circuit dev run --hosted.
+• allowedExecutionModes order matters — the first entry is used as the execution mode for circuit run --hosted engine.

 Next Steps